Mythbusting: We’re All Going to Die if the Airplane Crashes, so Using a Car Seat Is Pointless

 FacebooktwittermailFacebooktwittermail

-Myth: We’re all going to die in a plane crash anyway, so why pay for a ticket just to use a carseat for a child under 2?
+Myth: In a plane crash we’re all going to die, so it’s a waste of money to pay for an extra ticket just to use a carseat for a child under 2

 The last U.S.-owned commercial plane crash in the states was in 2009 and that was a commuter crash in Buffalo, NY, where all 49 people on board the plane died and 1 person on the ground was killed.
 Before that crash, we have to go back to another commuter crash in 2006 to find passenger fatalities.